 “Where am I?”
 She whispered to herself.

-The water was still and cool and shone blue almost like a mirror.
+The water was still and cool and shone blue like a mirror.

-The horse was drowning and without a seconds thought Ernmas stepped into the icey cold water to save it’s life.
+The horse was drowning and without a seconds thought Ernmas stepped into the icey cold water to aid the creature.

 She tried to sooth it with her voice as she got closer, the horse slowed and calmed but still splashed and struggled to keep it’s head above the water.